 In addition to my work with the Chicago Sinfonietta, upcoming projects in the fall include subscription concerts with the Knoxville and Toledo Symphonies, two trips to the Alabama Symphony, where I’ll also lead a community concert in their Botanical Gardens, and education concerts with the Phoenix Symphony and Little Orchestra Society in New York.

 With my work in Chicago and an increasing amount of time on the road as a guest conductor, I decided it would be the right time to move on after three outstanding years as Associate Conductor of the Fort Wayne Philharmonic.
 I will miss the musicians, staff, and community very much and thank them for all we accomplished together.
 I look forward to returning in December as a guest conductor to lead their popular Holiday Pops concerts.

 Having finished my responsibilities in Fort Wayne, my wife and I relocated in early August to San Diego, where we know the Polar Vortex won’t be able to touch us (the weather is perpetually perfect- I don’t think I’ve checked the forecast once, which is very strange for someone born and raised in the Midwest!).
 It’s challenging to find time to do much else outside of music during the concert season, so I spent the remaining days of summer devoting myself to one of my favorite pastimes: reading.
 In devouring works of Goethe, Chateaubriand, and Barzun, which all have brought so much inspiration to me, I hope to carry that inspiration further onto the piles of music on my desk.

 With my best wishes,

 San Diego Symphony

-A preview of Sameer's upcoming return to the Fort Wayne Philharmonic.
-Click here to read
+A feature on Sameer's return to the Fort Wayne Philharmonic Click here to read